Apple iPad event: What to expect | TechCrunch

 As for Macs themselves, with the arrival of the M4, I wouldn’t be wholly surprised to see the company sneak a computer refresh or two in.
 It seems just as — or even more — likely that Apple is saving major additions to the Mac line for WWDC in June.

-The event is an early one for you West Coasters.
-It kicks off at 7 a.m.
-PT/10 a.m.
-ET.
-You can watch it live here and follow TechCrunch for the news as it breaks.
+The event is an early one for you West Coasters, but you can watch it live here and follow TechCrunch for the news as it breaks.